JoacimLord/The-Luna-Framework/README.md

-# LFW (The Luna Framework) - Version 1.10.00
+# LFW (The Luna Framework) - Version 1.10.01

 LFW is a low level framework based on the API of my 3D game engine "Luna" (currently in development).

 The intention of this framework is to build any kind of GUI app, but it's probably most suitable for simple 2D games at this stage.
-It currently only support development on Windows with Visual Studio Community 2019.
+It currently only support development on Windows with Visual Studio Community 2019 (this can be fixed by editing the Setup file).

 Third party libraries in use: